kenhkan/noflo-woute/README.md

     ENDGROUP: RESPONSE

 For 'ToPorts', the same data packets would be sent to ports 'URL', 'HEADERS', 'QUERY', 'BODY', and 'RESPONSE', respectively.
-However, because now the response is disassociated from the request, we need to somehow link them to reassemble them before sending the response back.
-To resolve that issue, data packets for each port are enclosed by a group in the format of `response-id:<SomeRandomIdHere>`.
+Both 'ToGroups' and 'ToPorts' retain the all groups emitted from noflo-webserver.

 ### Putting things back